MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/manage-post-quota.md

 ### Impact of exceeding limits
- All [!INCLUDE[pn_netbreeze_long](../includes/pn-social-engagement-long.md)] administrators receive email notifications about the monthly post quota.
+ All [!INCLUDE[Dynamics 365 AI for Market Insights](../includes/pn-market-insights-long.md)] administrators receive email notifications about the monthly post quota.
 To reduce the number of posts found by your solution, you can narrow your search topics by removing rules that you don’t need any more. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Manage the quality of your search results](search-results-quality.md)

  If no action is taken, exceeding the post quota will get your solution blocked from data acquisition until the end of the month.
 No more posts are acquired, even if they match your search topics.
 You can [purchase additional post quota](https://portal.office.com/) at any time to unblock your solution immediately.